-Key Healthcare Associated Infection Headlines for June 2014
+Key Healthcare Associated Infection Headlines for July 2014

-- NHS Borders is not currently on target to achieve the Staphylococcus aureus Bacteraemia (SAB) March 2015 HEAT target rate of 24.0 cases or less per 100,000 acute occupied bed days. - NHS Borders is on target to achieve the Clostridium difficile infection (CDI) 2015 HEAT target rate of 32.0 cases or less per 100,000 total occupied bed days (patients aged 15 and over). - Health Protection Scotland has announced the end of the Norovirus season for 2013/14. - NHS Borders had an unannounced inspection by the Healthcare Environment Inspectorate on the 10th and 11th June.
-The purpose of the inspection was specifically to review the progress against the requirements made at the previous inspections to BGH in October and November last year and take account of the 16week action plan submitted in February this year.
-We welcome the report which will be published in August 2014. - In the period from January 2014 to the time of writing this report, NHS Borders has had 5 Surgical Site Infections (SSI) identified through the infection surveillance system. - The Healthcare Associated Infection Strategic Oversight Group continues to critically review progress to reduce infection and improve performance against the HEAT targets.
+- NHS Borders is not currently on target to achieve the Staphylococcus aureus Bacteraemia (SAB) March 2015 HEAT target rate of 24.0 cases or less per 100,000 acute occupied bed days. - NHS Borders is on target to achieve the Clostridium difficile infection (CDI) 2015 HEAT target rate of 32.0 cases or less per 100,000 total occupied bed days (patients aged 15 and over). - NHS Borders had an unannounced inspection by the Healthcare Environment Inspectorate on the 10th and 11th June.
+The purpose of the inspection was specifically to review the progress against the requirements made following the previous inspection of BGH last year and take account of the 16-week action plan submitted in February this year.
+We welcome the report which will be published on 12th August 2014. - In the period from January 2014 to the time of writing this report, NHS Borders has had 8 Surgical Site Infections (SSI) identified through the infection surveillance system. - The Healthcare Associated Infection Strategic Oversight Group continues to critically review progress to reduce infection and improve performance against the HEAT targets.